scijava/scijava/docs/ops/doc/CallingOps.md

 # Calling Ops with the `OpBuilder`

-Ops are designed to be called from the Op matcher, using the `OpBuilder` syntax.
-OpBuilder chains follow the [builder pattern](https://refactoring.guru/design-patterns/builder), allowing users to create complex Op calls by "chaining" or appending consecutive, simpler method calls.

-On this page, we will be constructing an `OpBuilder` call on an `OpEnvironment ops` to execute a Gaussian Blur on an input image `inImage`, with our output buffer `outImage`.
+Use of the Ops framework centers on a process of matching Op requests are to function implementations based on the parameters provided.
+The easiest way to make these queries is to use the `OpBuilder` syntax, which follows the [builder pattern](https://refactoring.guru/design-patterns/builder) to assemble the required components of an Op matching request from a particular `OpEnvironment`.

+In this page we start after having [identified a Gaussian Blur Op](SearchingForOps) that we would like to use.
+We assume we already have created an `OpEnvironment`, named `ops`, as well as the input image to blur, and a pre-allocated output image for the result - `inImage` and `outImage`, respectively.

+**Note:** we are incrementally building one line of code in this example.
+Running an intermediate step simply returns an appropriate builder that knows what has been set so far, and which step is next.
+If you're following along in an IDE or script editor, the code you actually *run* would be the last step, once our builder call is fully constructed.

 ## Specifying the name with `.op()`

-From the `OpEnvironment`, an `OpBuilder` call is initialized with the method `OpEnvironment.op(String)`, which is used to describe the name of the Op that the `OpBuilder` must return:
+From the `OpEnvironment`, an `OpBuilder` chain is initialized with the `OpEnvironment.op(String)` method, which describes the name of the Op that we ultimately want to call:

 ```groovy
 ops.op("filter.gauss")